Trans World Entertainment (film company): Founding of Epic Productions and acquisition of Empire International Pictures (1986–1989)

 The company employed a pre-sales model for their product and through the mid-to-late 1980s continued to produce modest direct to video hits such as Moon in Scorpio starring Britt Ekland and Interzone.
 They also continued to distribute films such as Killer Klowns from Outer Space.
 In 1987, they signed a multi-picture deal with Italian producer Ovidio G. Assonitis.

 The first of the films to be produced was The Farm, released as The Curse, a science-fiction horror film starring Wil Wheaton and Claude Akins, based on H. P. Lovecraft's short story The Colour Out of Space.
 The film earned $1,169,922 from its opening weekend, and finished with a gross of $1,930,001 at the box office.
 The film also sold considerably well on home video.

 In 1986, Diamant and Sarlui created a sister company entitled Epic Productions; Sarlui would remain chairman and CEO of Trans World Entertainment and Diamant would become CEO and Chairman of Epic.
 A line of credit of $60 million was arranged with French bank Credit Lyonnais Bank Nederland for Epic to produce films that would be distributed under an exclusive marketing agreement with RCA/Columbia Pictures Home Video.
 Assonitis' next two films for Trans World Entertainment, The Bite and Amok Train, were retitled as Curse II: The Bite and Beyond the Door III respectively by RCA/Columbia Pictures to capitalize on the success of The Curse and Assonitis' 1974 mega-hit Beyond the Door, despite no connections between the films.

 On October 22, 1986, TWE announced plans to make multiple high-budget films that would begin production within the next nine months; their sales effort included a package of pictures from Continental Motion Pictures, led by Helen Sarlui, who by now was serving as vice president of TWE's video division, and included the signing of deals with various writers, including Steven de Souza, who was signed to write three films and given an opportunity to make his directorial debut and serve as overall creative consultant of the studio.

 On February 18, 1987, while TWE was in the stages of prepping 20 projects for release, the company started its own domestic distribution division, paying out $5 million in royalties to the studio for its own first four feature films; additionally, Dino Constantine Conte had signed a three-picture agreement with the studio in order to serve as producer of TWE's film productions, beginning with November Man, and announced a second picture in TWE's two-picture deal with film star Beau Bridges.
-On April 8, 1987, Sunil Shah, who was president of TWE, left the company to set up a new home video/film distributor, Imperial Entertainment.
+On April 8, 1987, Shah, who was president of TWE, was bought out by Sarlui who became a partner of TWE.
+Shah set up a new home video/film distributor, Imperial Entertainment.